vdbrink/vdbrink.github.io/buy/smart_home_best_buy_tips.md

 <a href="https://amzn.to/40SVJoc" target="_blank">
 <img src="images_zigbee/outdoor_socket_A4Z.jpg" alt="Nous A4Z ZigBee Outdoor Smart Socket" height="150px" style="margin-left:15px;float:right"/></a>

-This is a dual socket outdoor Zigbee device, where each socket can be controlled individual and has power consumption measurements.
+This is a **dual socket** outdoor Zigbee device, where each socket can be controlled individual and has **power consumption measurements**.

 {{imgBasket}}<a href="https://amzn.to/40SVJoc" target="_blank">Zigbee dual port power socket with power measurement - Nous (Amazon)</a>
 <a href="https://www.zigbee2mqtt.io/devices/A4Z.html" target="_blank" title="A4Z">{{imgZ2M}}A4Z</a>